SuzSch/Lan-suggester/README.md

 ## Description

-Keep in mind we have only included 3 options for programming languages in our quiz.
+Fill out and submit this 5 question quiz to see what programming language is right for you.
+This quiz is not all inclusive and we have only included Ruby, Python and C# as options for our programming languages.

 ## Setup/Installation Requirements

 * Clone this repository to your desktop.
 * Navigate to the top level on the directory.
-* Open index.html in your browser.
+* Open lan-suggester.html in your browser.
+* Fill out survey.
+* Click submit to see which language best fits you.

 ## Known Bugs